porech/file-encoding-converter/README.md

 # file-encoding-converter
-Watches a file and saves a copy of it with a different charset encoding
+Watches a file and saves a copy of it with a different charset encoding.
+We keep it private until it's a little more mature.